paulspringett/csv_shaper/README.md

 end
 ```

-Any calls here to `cell` or `cells` without a second argument are called on the model (`user`), otherwise the second parameter is used as a static value.
+Any calls here to `cell` without a second argument are called on the model (`user`), otherwise the second parameter is used as a static value.
 The output from the above Ruby might look like:

+The `cells` method only takes a list of Symbols that are called as methods on the model (`user`).

 ```
 Paul,27,Male,2012-07-25